-If you are not satisfied with the subsequent reply from ALT's Chief Executive, then you have the option of writing to the Chair of the Central Executive Committee (Trustees), stating the reason why you are dissatisfied with the outcome.
+If you are not satisfied with the subsequent reply from ALT's Chief Executive, then you have the option of writing to the Chair of the Board of Trustees, stating the reason why you are dissatisfied with the outcome.
 Our contact details can be found on the Contact Us part of the ALT Website.
 You must do this within 10 days of receiving the written response from ALT's Chief Executive.

-The Chair of the Central Executive Committee (or their nominee) will respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.
+The Chair of the Board of Trustees (or their nominee) will respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.

 Note.
-If your original complaint was against the Chair of the Central Executive Committee, then the final stage will be handled by the President of ALT, or by the Vice Chair of ALT.
+If your original complaint was against the Chair of the Board of Trustees, then the final stage will be handled by the President of ALT, or by the Vice Chair of ALT.